ejmorian/SmartContracts101/FundMe/learned.md

 - ABI instances need to be created to specify which contract it applies to.

+- Use chainlink AggregatorV3 ABI

+- perform calculation in terms of 1e18

 - require method and reverts

 - Payable Wallets